petershin/liferay-learn/docs/dxp/latest/en/site-building/displaying-content/using-the-asset-publisher-widget/configuring-asset-publisher-display-settings.md

 ### Set and Enable Options

-Many of these, such as printing, flags, ratings, comments, comment ratings, and social bookmarks work the same way they do in other applications.
+Many of these options, such as printing, flags, ratings, comments, comment ratings, and social bookmarks work the same way they do in other applications.

-These are the available Set and Enable options:

 | Setting | Description |
 | :--- | :--- |